 Cheating is considered a serious breach of teacher-student trust at Beaver Creek School.
 A student caught cheating will receive an automatic zero on that test or assignment, with no possibility of a make-up.
-The student will also be written up on a long form according to the discipline matrix.
+The student will also be written up on a Level II Offense.
 The teacher will inform the parent by phone and ask for parent input on permanently resolving the situation.